Introduction to Menu Icon in CSS

 Conclusion

-So, these were some examples of how we can create and animate menu icon using simple CSS and HTML.
+So, these were some examples of how we can create and animate menu icons using simple CSS and HTML.
 More options can be tried by modifying the transform logic.
-There are many other types of transformation on the menu icon that we come across every day on different web pages.
+There are many other types of transformation on the menu icon we come across daily on different web pages.
 Some of them are very interesting to look at.
-But now that we know the basic logic to create the iconic menu icon, trying different transform logics will rather be fun.
+But now that we know the basic logic to create the iconic menu icon, trying different transform logic will be fun.

 Recommended Articles